Torbraw/Dbot-Website/src/pages/en/documentation/features/players.md

 ## Related commands

-If you think your are the best player their is, you can see the top players accross all server by using the `/rank` command.
+If you think your are the best player their is, you can see the ranking of the top players across all server by using the `/rank` command.